tinywasm/dom/docs/COMPONENTS.md

 ## Basic Component

 A basic component needs an ID and any state it needs to display.
-The `dom` instance is passed to `OnMount()` instead of being stored as a field.
+You can use the global `dom` functions in `OnMount()` to interact with elements.

 ```go
 type Counter struct {